 Marion County 4-H has developed their own achievement pin applications.
 DO NOT use the forms from the State 4-H website!
-A COMPLETE record book is to be turned in to your club leader, along with the appropriate pin application.
-A COMPLETE record book consists of: a personal page and KAP forms (and project specific stories and photographs) for each project enrolled in.
+A Record Book is to be turned in to your Club Leader, along with the County Champion Application Form and appropriate Pin Application.

 The Kansas Youth Leadership Forum (KYLF) is held each November for 4-H youth ages 14 - 19.
 The Marion County 4-H Council offers four half scholarships.
 The application is due October 10.